lucendio/lecture-devops-infos/content/tutorials/automate-webserver-configuration.md

 ## Prerequisites

 * Ansible is installed ([on Windows, it's only supported to run in WSL](https://docs.ansible.com/ansible/latest/user_guide/windows_faq.html#can-ansible-run-on-windows))
-* a running virtual machine with SSH access - either locally (Vagrant) or in the cloud
+* a running virtual machine with SSH access - either locally or in the cloud

 ## Tasks